astronomer/confluent-aws-astro-pipeline/README.md

 Welcome to the Confluent-AWS-Astro pipeline: A repo demonstrating common patterns around using Kafka and Airflow together!

+> Note of Caution: While it is possible to manage a Kafka cluster with Airflow, be aware that Airflow itself should not be used for streaming or low-latency processes.
+See the [Best practices section in the Kafka and Airflow tutorial](https://docs.astronomer.io/learn/airflow-kafka#best-practices) for more information.

 How to use this repository
 ==========